-At the core of industry representation is communication.
+At the core of representation is communication.
 Further, this communication goes two ways - it involves:

-- listening to the members and cross section of members, not just the vocal or active members - 2. influencing the members of your sector to understand the compromises and other factors that might stand in the way of their own needs and interests
+- 1. influencing others to agree with your sector's position or stance - influencing the members of your sector to understand the compromises and other factors that might stand in the way of their own needs and interests

-As we saw in module 2, there are many drivers of change and influence outside the industry that impact on the seafood industry sector's capacity to run their businesses.
+There are many issues and drivers of change outside the industry that impact on the seafood industry's capacity to run their businesses.
 These include such things as Government policy, legislation, regulation, public expectations, competing interests, market conditions or any other potential impacts on industry members.
+An industry association's primary purpose is to make sure the interests of its members are considered in the many decision-making and change processes that take place.